-Steve Amos, FIRE ARTS, Doug Birkenheuer, JEFF BRYNER, KATHERINE DRAKE CHIAL, Becky Chmielewski, John Colucci, Michelle Starbuck Designs, Tor Detwiller, Friends of the Arts, Doug Frohman, Paula Frohman, Josh Garber, Wyatt Grant, Lauren Harlowe, Phillip Hartigan, VANESSA HIRSCHOWITZ, Beth Kahmi, Jeremiah Ketner, REED KIRST, Lisa Larson, JUDY LICHTENSTEIN, Jason Messinger, Greg Milne, Matt Nichols, Alexandra Paez-Quijano, James Parenti, BAHAR PARTOW, Alyson Poston, Darrell Roberts, PAM ROBINSON, EMILY ROYNESDAL, Marianne Scanlon, JUDY SCHUMACHER, Susanne Siegal, SCOTT SIMONS, Eric Steele, Michelle Stone, Sandy Stranz, TIFFANY STRONSKY, Kevin Swallow, Fraser Taylor, Michael Del Valle, Alexander von Agoston, Eric Weinsten, Karla Wheeler, Aaron Wooten, Joey Wozniak, Judy Zeddies
+Steve Amos, FIRE ARTS, Doug Birkenheuer, KATHERINE DRAKE CHIAL, Becky Chmielewski, John Colucci, Kass Copeland, Gary D., Michelle Starbuck Designs, Tor Detwiller, Friends of the Arts, Doug Frohman, Paula Frohman, Josh Garber, Wyatt Grant, Lauren Harlowe, Phillip Hartigan, VANESSA HIRSCHOWITZ, Terri Horning, Beth Kahmi, Jeremiah Ketner, REED KIRST, Lisa Larson, JUDY LICHTENSTEIN, Jason Messinger, Greg Milne, Matt Nichols, Alexandra Paez-Quijano, James Parenti, BAHAR PARTOW, Alyson Poston, Darrell Roberts, PAM ROBINSON, EMILY ROYNESDAL, Marianne Scanlon, JUDY SCHUMACHER, Susanne Siegal, SCOTT SIMONS, Eric Steele, Michelle Stone, Sandy Stranz, TIFFANY STRONSKY, Kevin Swallow, Fraser Taylor, Alexander von Agoston, Eric Weinsten, Karla Wheeler, Joey Wozniak, Judy Zeddies

 An artists' studio building since 1986, the Cornelia Arts Building provides space to over 40 local artists whose work spans disciplines including painting and drawing, sculpture, photography, print-making, jewelry design and more.